Fidge123/DSAbot/README.md

 ## Regelwiki Integration

-You can get links (and content) from ulisses-regelwiki.de by typing
+You can get links (and content) from https://ulisses-regelwiki.de by typing

 > wiki [TITLE]

-This will find the articles with similar titles (using fuzzysearch) and if it is a perfect match, load the content from the linked article to display it directly inline.
+This will find the articles with similar titles (using `fuzzysearch`) and if it is a perfect match, load the content from the linked article to display it directly inline.

 > wiki Wuchtschlag